How it works

 The room is the product.

-KYTE keeps the controls close to the conversation: who is present, whether you are connected, what identity key is in use, and when the room should end.
+KYTE keeps the important controls beside the conversation: who is present, whether you are connected, who may enter, and when the room should end.

 Private room